History of Western Maryland, J. Thomas Scharf

-There have been three different church buildings on our site.
+There have been three different church buildings on their site.
 There was a complete remodel of one of the older churches in 1868.
 The present church was built 1908.
-Our lovely stained glass windows date from that era and are a meaningful part of our worship setting.
+The lovely stained glass windows date from that era and are a meaningful part of their worship setting.
 Large theme windows depict Jesus in Gethsemane, Jesus knocking at the door, and Jesus as the “Good Shepherd”.
 A variety of smaller windows contain various symbols of our Christian faith and heritage.

 Emmanuel (Baust) United Church of Christ, as stated, has its roots in the German Reformed Church.
 The United Church of Christ is the result of mergers for what were once four separate denominations: Reformed, Evangelical, Christian, and Congregational.

 Located in a serene pastoral setting in rural Carroll County, complete with hillside cemetery and roadside pond, Emmanuel (Baust) Church serves individuals and families of diverse ages, lifestyles, and vocations.
 Some of our families are still engaged in work that is centered around agriculture, true to the history of this area.
 Many others, reflecting Carroll’s changing population and character, are suburban commuters, some of whom work in the Baltimore or the Greater Washington, D.C. area.

 "The congregation called its first female pastor, Susan Yatta, in 1997."
 Then in 2002, Elias was led by interim pastor, David Knodel.